Pope tells young in Rio to treasure the elderly

 Jul 26, 2013 3:01 PM CDT

-People greet Pope Francis as he rides in his popemobile through the Gloria neighborhood to the archbishops's palace where he'll hold a series of meetings and public noon prayer in Rio de Janeiro, Brazil, Friday, July 26, 2013.
+People line the streets to greet Pope Francis in the Gloria neighborhood as he rides his popemobile to the archbishops's palace in Rio de Janeiro, Brazil, Friday, July 26, 2013.
+At the archbishops's palace Francis will hold a series of meetings and public noon prayer.
 (AP Photo/Felipe Dana) (Associated Press)

 Pope Francis praised the elderly during the Catholic Church's festival of youth Friday, saying grandparents are critical for passing on wisdom and religious heritage and are a "treasure to be preserved and strengthened."